netbox-community/go-netbox/docs/WritableContactGroupRequest.md

 ### NewWritableContactGroupRequest

-`func NewWritableContactGroupRequest(name string, slug string, ) *WritableContactGroupRequest`
+`func NewWritableContactGroupRequest(name string, slug string, parent NullableInt32, ) *WritableContactGroupRequest`

 NewWritableContactGroupRequest instantiates a new WritableContactGroupRequest object This constructor will assign default values to properties that have it defined,